Dibakar Banerjee: Career

-In 2013, Banerjee adapted Satyajit Ray's short story- Patol Babu, Film Star, starring Nawazuddin Siddiqui for Bombay Talkies.
-It was the part of the anthology film made by four directors Including -Anurag Kashyap, Zoya Akhtar and Karan Johar.
+In 2013, Banerjee adapted Satyajit Ray's short story, Patol Babu, Film Star, starring Nawazuddin Siddiqui for Bombay Talkies.
+It was the part of the anthology film made by four directors, including Anurag Kashyap, Zoya Akhtar and Karan Johar.
 The film was made as a celebration of 100 years of Indian cinema.
 Bombay Talkies under-performed at the box office, but was well received by critics; specially Banerjee's story.
 Anupama Chopra in her review mentioned: "Dibakar narrates his story with such tenderness and Siddiqui is so good that by the end, I was wiping away tears".

-Next Banerjee went on to adapt Byomkesh Bakshi, created by the Bengali writer Sharadindu Bandyopadhyay, as Detective Byomkesh Bakshy!
+Next, Banerjee went on to adapt Byomkesh Bakshi, created by the Bengali writer Sharadindu Bandyopadhyay, as Detective Byomkesh Bakshy!
 (2015).
 The film starring Sushant Singh Rajput as the titular character was produced jointly by Yash Raj Films and his own film production company Dibakar Banerjee Productions.
 Set in the Kolkata of 1940s, the film was released on 3 April 2015 and met with mixed to positive reviews from critics.

 Banerjee co-produced Love Sex Aur Dhokhas co-writer Kanu Behl first film as a director, Titli, with Yash Raj Films.
 The film was selected to take part in the Un Certain Regard section of the 2014 Cannes Film Festival.
 It was released in India on 30 October 2015, to positive reviews.
 The same month he returned the National Award for Khosla ka Ghosla along with 12 other filmmakers, in protest against the Ministry of Information and Broadcasting refusing to roll back FTII's appointment of Gajendra Chauhan.

 In 2018, Banerjee again collaborated with Kashyap, Akhtar and Johar for the anthology film Lust Stories.
 Based on the theme of lust, it had stories told through female perspective.
-Banerjee's story had Manisha Koirala and Sanjay Kapoor.
+Banerjee's story starred Manisha Koirala and Sanjay Kapoor.
 The film was released on Netflix on 15 June 2018.

+In 2020, Banerjee worked alongside Johar, Kashyap, and Akhtar for the third time on the anthology film Ghost Stories that premiered on Netflix on 1 January 2020.
+Banerjee's short followed a man, played by Sukant Goel, who travels to different towns when he comes across a particularly disturbing one that cannibals inhabit.

+Banerjee co-wrote Sandeep Aur Pinky Faraar with Varun Grover which was released on 19 March 2021.
+The film followed a banker, Sandeep, played by Parineeti Chopra, and a suspended male cop, Pinky, played by Arjun Kapoor, as they navigated an escape after a setup puts them both in danger.

+In 2022, Banerjee's Netflix production, Tees, which was announced in 2019, starring Naseeruddin Shah, Manisha Koirala, Huma Qureshi and Divya Dutta, was shelved.

+Most recently, Banerjee directed, produced and wrote Love Sex Aur Dhokha 2 which was a sequel to Love Sex Aur Dhokha (2010).
+The film was released on 19 April 2024 and flopped at the box office.
+While not being received well at the box office, the film was nominated for five awards at the 70th Filmfare Awards in 2025 including Best Story.